 Twilight: Gods, in its Chicago premiere, promises part live performance, part art installation, and an unexpected new performance venue.
 Audiences will drive through the immersive work, allowing them to navigate through an industrial parking garage in the safety of their own cars, while experiencing this reimagining of the final chapter of Wagner’s epic Ring cycle.
 The complete drive-through experience is planned to last just over an hour, with sets of discrete scenes interpreted by singers, small instrumental groups, and actors.
 Sung in English, with a mixture of live and pre-recorded elements, Twilight: Gods will comprise several distinct installations, each its own, self-contained, designed world.
-Lyric has commissioned new texts, written and performed by Chicago interdisciplinary artist avery r. young, who will be a prominent part of the experience.
-He will recontextualize Wagner’s original story and place it in a local context, as his narration links the scenes together.
+Lyric has commissioned new texts written by Yuval Sharon with poetic transitions written and performed by Chicago interdisciplinary artist avery r. young, who will be a prominent part of the experience by recontextualizing Wagner’s original story and placing it in a local context, as his narration links the scenes together.
 There will also be a film created of the project to enable the widest possible audience to experience it.
 Casting and venue information for Twilight: Gods will be shared at a later date.

 Lyric will offer a series of virtual and digital experiences for audiences around the world to access, featuring a variety of original works: